-One can perform the noise experiment at very low temperatures, such as 50nK and 10mK, as reported in QSH experiments in \cite{Nichele_2016},\cite{PhysRevLett.115.036803}.
-The total noise in mesoscopic conductors at a finite temperature is called ``quantum noise".
-At finite temperatures, both temperature fluctuation and quantum fluctuation are significant.
-Thermal fluctuations are responsible for thermal noise, whereas quantum fluctuations are the origin of shot noise\cite{BLANTER20001}.
-In this work, we have used a familiar setup in the context of chiral edge modes used in Ref. \cite{PhysRevB.46.12485}.
-We extend these setups to both topological and trivial helical edge modes.
-We have shown distinct behaviour of chiral and helical edge modes and topological and trivial helical edge modes.
-The thermal noise-like contribution does not distinguish between chiral, topological, and trivial helical, but the shot noise-like contribution does in specific setups.
-The most striking result was that we could observe the different behaviour of trivial helical edge modes from topological helical edge modes by measuring both the quantum noise autocorrelation and cross-correlations.
+The total noise in mesoscopic conductors at finite temperature is called ``quantum noise".
+At finite temperatures, {both thermal and quantum fluctuations} are significant. {Thermal fluctuations are responsible for thermal noise, whereas quantum fluctuations result in shot noise} \cite{BLANTER20001}.
+In this work, we have used a familiar setup used in the context of chiral edge modes, see Ref. \cite{PhysRevB.46.12485}.
+We see distinct behaviour for both chiral and helical edge modes as well as topological and trivial helical edge modes.
+The {thermal noise-like} contribution cannot distinguish between chiral and topological helical, but distinguishes trivial helical from topological helical via its magnitude, while the {shot noise-like contribution, distinguishes between the aforesaid edge modes via both its magnitude and nature}.
+The most striking result was that we could observe the distinct behavior of trivial helical edge modes as opposed to topological helical edge modes by measuring both the quantum noise autocorrelation and cross-correlations.